 Traveler Tip: Be sure to bring your own padlock to each hostel you stay at.
 ClinkNoord does have Padlocks available for purchase should you forget your own.

-I personally kept all my things unlocked and checked out with every item.
-It is a rule at Hostels, in general, of ‘don’t mess with my stuff and I won’t mess with your stuff’ — if they do, well then, put on your pranking thinking cap on and have at ’em 😉
+I personally kept all my things unlocked while at ClinkNoord and checked out with every item.
+It is a rule at Hostels, in general, of “don’t mess with my stuff and I won’t mess with your stuff”.

-The facility itself closes its doors around 7pm every night.
+The facility itself closes its doors around 7 pm every night.
 You can still access the building with a card scanner on the side with a buzzer for the front desk to be let in.
-I really appreciated this, as there was a new nightclub literally within a few hundred feet of the Hostel & it made me feel incredibly safe to have this feature.
+I really appreciated this, as there was a new nightclub literally within a few hundred feet of the Hostel.
+Being able to ‘key in’ made me feel incredibly safe once I entered the doors of ClinkNoord.